Yes, we now live in a digital world, and the banking system has caught the drift!

 - According to some users, their customer service can use some improvement.

 BMO Online is the Bank of Montreal (BMO’s) online platform.
-They offer online bill payments, Interac e-transfers, direct online deposits, cheques, debits, contactless payments, and mobile cheque deposit.
-Some of the features have a standard set rate but you can earn additional interest up to 1.6% rate with their Savings Builder Account. can earn up to 1.6% interest
+They offer online bill payments, Interac e-transfers, direct online deposits, cheques, debits, contactless payments, and mobile cheque deposits.
+Some of the features have a standard set rate, but you can earn additional interest up to a 1.6% interest rate with their Savings Builder Account.

 Their monthly fees range from $4.00 to $30.00 per month, although they offer students, seniors, and armed forces discounts.